-5 Participation (20%)
+5 Participation (15% of final grade)

 The class format will be approximately 50% informal lecture and discussion, 40% casework, and 10% student team presentations.
 Class participation is very important to me as I have a highly interactive approach ... that of a facilitator and coach... so your ideas and input are more than welcomed, they are expected!!!
 Contrarian" points of view are strongly encouraged!
 I welcome the opportunity to explore different points of view.